We understand that hiring a marketing agency is a big decision.

 Why do we bring up white labeling and contractors?
 Because it’s extremely common in the digital marketing industry for agencies to sell a service that they don’t actually know how to do or don’t offer in house.
 Many brands need a variety of solutions to clients and unless you have a large marketing agency, it’s impossible to offer everything.
-This is where white labeling and contractors come in (at least until AB-5 is enforced).
+This is where white labeling and contractors come in.
 Many marketing agencies sell services offered by other people or agencies to bulk up contracts or submit proposals that include a scope they can’t provide in full.
 This is called “white labeling”.
 It’s like repackaging a service that someone else does.
 “Hiring a subcontractor” is also common practice in the marketing industry.
-This is where an agency brings in someone to do the job, this is called “hiring a subcontractor”.
+This is where an agency brings in someone to do the job and handling the costs under their contract.
 In both of these cases, you’ll likely be paying more for the service than if you were to go directly to the person offering the service.
 Above we mentioned occasionally hiring a copywriter.
 When we do, Potluck Consulting always absorbs the cost so that there is no additional cost to the client.